1854books/VCRM/README.md

 [^48]: त्रि, tri “three” +‎ रङ्ग, raṅga: “colour (Monier-Williams 862)”

 [^49]: MapGrid.
-"Flag of India — Construction Sheet."
-Wikimedia
+“Flag of India — Construction Sheet.“ Wikimedia
     Foundation, 2023.

-[^50]: Dr. S. Radhakrishnan explained—"Bhagwa or the Saffron denotes
+[^50]: Dr. S. Radhakrishnan explained—“Bhagwa or the Saffron denotes
     renunciation or disinterestedness.
 Our leaders must be indifferent to material gains and dedicate themselves to their work.
 The white in the centre is light, the path of truth to guide our conduct.
 The green shows our relation to (the) soil, our relation to the plant life here, on which all other life depends.
-The "Ashoka Chakra" in the centre of the white is the wheel of the law of dharma.
+The “Ashoka Chakra“ in the centre of the white is the wheel of the law of dharma.
 Truth or satya, dharma or virtue ought to be the controlling principle of those who work under this flag.
 Again, the wheel denotes motion.